MarketingPip/Markdown-Tag-2/README.md

 > Note: to use Syntax Hightlighting - you must use the GitHub flavored version of <b><i>Markdown Tag</i></b>.

-By **default** using a <code>&lt;github-md></code> will automatically add a CSS stylesheet for GitHub like syntax hightlighting colors.
+By **default** using a <code>github-md</code> tag or attribute will automatically add a CSS stylesheet for GitHub like syntax hightlighting colors.

-To use Syntax Highlighting with a <code>&lt;md></code> tag, you will need to apply a CSS stylesheet.
-You can find a list of Syntax Hightlighting Stylesheets that work with Markdown Tag [here](https://github.com/PrismJS/prism-themes)
+To use Syntax Highlighting with a md tag or attribute, you will need to apply a CSS stylesheet.
+You can find a list of Syntax Hightlighting Stylesheets that work with <b>Markdown Tag</b> [here](https://github.com/PrismJS/prism-themes)

 ## Handling untrusted content

-By default Markdown-Tag does not santize the Markdown you provide, since in most use cases the content is trusted.
+By default <b>Markdown Tag</b> does not santize the Markdown you provide, since in most use cases the content is trusted.

-Any other content provided from user's on your website etc. Should be santized before adding it inside a <code>&lt;md></code> or <code>&lt;github-md></code> tag to prevent XSS.
+Any other content provided from user's on your website etc. Should be santized before adding it to prevent XSS.